 In the software industry it is not uncommon to come across time related bugs or legacy software that has serious issues in its handling of time.
 Even when designing new features, especially in mobile software, it often causes headache to present time for a user that is potentially travelling around the world.
-The topic of time itself is huge, and it has bothered me that I haven't found a good article describing the relevant concepts of time from the software development perspective.
-This article is my personal take on things one should take into consideration when working with, or against, time.

 When starting to work with date and time, people are often confused about what is so difficult about it and why.
 This is only natural, since regarding dates and times we usually work in a somewhat monocultural environment where people know from experience what is meant by dates and times.
 When applying the same concepts globally and historically things become much more difficult, so let’s look at some basic concepts of date and time and see what makes them complicated.
 Some of the examples are simplified in order to keep this article compact.

 The Prague astronomical clock showing both time and astronomical details (photo by Kainet, CC BY)

 A system measuring astronomical cycles, such as years (revolutions of the earth around the sun), months (revolutions of the moon around the earth) and days (rotation of the earth on its axis).